Suaeda californica: Habitat

 This rare plant, Suaeda californica, grows in a restricted area within the intertidal zone of salt marshes.
 It is threatened by anything that alters the hydrology of the area, such as changes in sedimentation, including dredging, erosion, and recreation.
 It requires a porous substrate high in nitrogen, which may come from decaying plant matter and bird droppings.
 Invasive plant species such as introduced ice plant threaten remaining occurrences and reintroductions.

 Endangered status

-It once occurred around the San Francisco Bay, but any populations there are now extirpated.
+It once occurred around the San Francisco Bay, but any historical populations there are now extirpated.
+Some carefully tended populations have been planted as re-introductions at locations around the San Francisco Bay.
 It probably once grew along the Petaluma River north of the bay, as remains of the species have been found in adobe bricks there.
 By 1991 the total remaining number of individuals was estimated to be below 500, and the plant was federally listed as an endangered species of the United States in 1994.
-Some carefully tended populations have been planted as reintroductions at locations around the San Francisco Bay.